hawk/lux/doc/lux.md

 received is discarded.
 See also the `--flush_timeout` and `--poll_timeout` configuration parameters about customizing the `?` behavior.

+**??Template**
+Like `?Regexp`, but more restricted as all regular expression keywords are ignored.
+Variables are still substituted.

+**???Verbatim**
+Like `??Template`, but more restricted as no variables are substituted.
+That is the string is matched as is.

 **-Regexp**
 Sets a failure condition [regular expression][].
 If the given `Regexp`